-The proposal would amend Item 303(a)(3)(ii) to change required disclosure of events that are reasonably likely to cause a material change in the relationship between costs and revenues, from the current standard of those that will cause such a change.
-Item 303(a)(3)(iii) would be clarified to require disclosures for material changes in net sales or revenues instead of material increases.
-The express requirement in Item 303(a)(3)(iv) and related instructions to disclose the impact, to the extent material, of changing prices or inflation on a registrant's information would be dropped, so as not to give undue attention to this specific (somewhat vestigial) issue, instead relying on the principles-based requirement to discuss material trends, if applicable.
+The SEC has amended Item 303(a)(3)(ii) to require disclosure of events that are reasonably likely to cause a material change in the relationship between costs and revenues, from the current standard of those that will cause such a change.
+Item 303(a)(3)(iii) has also been clarified to require disclosures for material changes in net sales or revenues instead of just material increases.
+The express requirement in Item 303(a)(3)(iv) and related instructions to disclose the impact, to the extent material, of changing prices or inflation on a registrant's information have been dropped so as not to give undue attention to this specific (somewhat vestigial) issue, instead relying on the principles-based requirement to discuss material trends, if applicable.